FINDING A 35MM FILM CAMERA!

 for 99.00 a practically new 200 dollar camera see here: https://www.ebay.com/itm/192644066465?format=1&hlpv=1&cond=1

 Point and Shoot cameras are acceptable for the class, they are called this because they don't require you to set anything, you just look through the viewfinder and press the button to take a picture.
 Point and shoots can be anywhere from $6.00 and up depending on the quality and the automatic abilities of the camera.
 For instance sometimes they can zoom in on a subject.
 Examples of a range of these cameras can be found at Photo Warehouse

 Some old plastic cheapie point and shoot cameras are valuable because they are "collectables", such as the Diana Camera.
 They can be $50 or more just because they are from the '60's and "in" right now, -please don't buy that or see that and get discouraged; Lomography cameras are pricy because they are marketing to a niche of enthusiasts, it is a wonderful movement in photography we will look into later, for more on that see

 Where to look

 The film camera you use for this class can be borrowed from a relative.
 It can be old, used, as long as it works.
-Other places to look are garage sales, antique stores, second hand stores or pawn shops.
+Other places to look are garage sales, antique stores, second hand stores (such as SAVERs) or pawn shops.
 The internet is an excellent place to look, such as Ebay, etsy, Craig's list, and Amazon.
 Camera stores sell used cameras, places nearby are Camera Concepts of Patchoque, Cameta Camera and Burger Brothers both in Amityville.

 Photo Warehouse is an online outlet for cameras and photo equipment